The 6 Best Places To Live In New Jersey In 2022

 - Average Commute Time: 31.1 minutes

-This list is entirely subjective and was created using data derived from Rocket Homes℠ home sale data, the U.S. Census Bureau and BestPlaces.
+Like buying a home in any other state, New Jersey has certain factors to consider before deciding whether you want to live there.
+This list is entirely subjective and was created using data derived from Rocket Homes℠ sales data, the U.S. Census Bureau and BestPlaces.
 Besides the specific data bulleted out under each place above, we considered crime rates and health costs to make this list.

 Here’s how each of these affected the end results of this list.